-Inclusive Access is The University Store on Fifth’s course material program that provides deeply discounted digital course materials through CourseWeb.
+Inclusive Access (IA) is The University Store on Fifth’s course material program that provides deeply discounted digital course materials through Canvas.
 Students registered for participating classes are automatically enrolled in the program and have access to their course content on the first day of classes.
-Students are able to opt out of the program during each term’s add/drop period.
+Students are able to opt out of the program during each term’s Add/Drop period.

 The cost of Inclusive Access materials is posted to students’ accounts in PittPAY and appears as a course materials fee on the Account Activity tab.
 If a student chooses to opt out of the program, the fee is reversed, and the student becomes responsible for acquiring physical copies of any necessary course materials.

 The University has partnered with RedShelf to provide students with Inclusive Access materials using cloud-based versions of publisher textbooks.

 The RedShelf cloud e-book reader works directly in web browsers.
 Students have the ability to take notes, highlight, annotate, and keyword search within each RedShelf e-book, and they can access their books on any device connected to the internet.

 RedShelf e-textbooks also give students the ability to create flashcards, study guides, and collaborate with their peers.
 Depending on the individual publisher, portions of course materials are accessible offline and portions of some texts are available to print.

 The University Store on Fifth will offer discounted print upgrades of these materials to registered students, if they prefer a printed version of the materials instead of or in addition to the digital version.

 **If your instructors haven’t set up the necessary links in Canvas for you to access your material, you are still able to access the material this way:

 You will likely be asked to create/request a new password if this is your first visit.